KennyGonzales/azure-network-protocols/README.md

 <p>

-By adding a rule to the Network Security Group in VM2, we can deny the ping request.
+By adding a rule to the **Network Security Group** in `VM2`, we can deny the ping request.
 As a result, the PowerShell output shows a timeout and Wireshark no longer displays a reply for this request.

-After configuring the network security group inbound rules to deny ICMP (ping) traffic, both Wireshark and PowerShell show timeouts for the ping requests.
+After configuring the _network security group inbound rules to deny ICMP (ping) traffic_, both Wireshark and PowerShell show timeouts for the ping requests.
 The requests are no longer received and are reflected below.

-In the Azure portal, search for Network Security Group, and click on VM 2 (Linux Ubuntu Server).
+In the Azure portal, search for **Network Security Group**, and click on `VM2` (Linux Ubuntu Server).

-To add a new inbound security rule, go to Inbound security rules and click + Add.
-Tick ICMP under the protocol options and set the action to Deny.
-Assign a priority before 300 to ensure the rule takes effect before others.
+To add a _new inbound security rule_, go to **Inbound security rules** and click `+ Add`.
+Tick **ICMP** under the protocol options and set the action to **Deny**.
+Assign a priority before **300** to ensure the rule takes effect before others.

 >**Note**: Priority increases as the number decreases.